owaspcornucopia/llm-companion-scenario/README.md

 This derivative work is also published under the same CC BY-SA 4.0 license.
 While this license explicitly permits free commercial use, a significant amount of time and effort went into adapting and maintaining this resource.
 If your organization derives commercial value from this material (e.g., for internal training, client audits, or commercial services), we kindly request that you consider supporting our ongoing work with a [voluntary donation](https://owasp.org/donate/?reponame=cornucopia&title=OWASP+Cornucopia).

+## Attribution

+The idea is based on [Engineers & Exploits](https://github.com/northdpole/engineers-and-exploits-the-quest-for-security) - A Cornucopia workshop.